Skip to main content

 The journey to understanding these shifts often begins in an unexpected place ∞ the complex, dynamic world within your gut.
 Your digestive system is a primary interface between your internal world and the external environment, functioning as a sophisticated metabolic control center.
 Its health profoundly influences how your entire body communicates with itself, particularly through the language of hormones.

 At the heart of your body’s energy economy is the concept of insulin sensitivity.
 This term describes how effectively your cells respond to the hormone insulin, which is responsible for escorting glucose from your bloodstream into your cells for energy.
-High means your cells are very receptive to insulin’s signal, allowing for efficient blood sugar management.
+High insulin sensitivity means your cells are very receptive to insulin’s signal, allowing for efficient blood sugar management.

 Conversely, low insulin sensitivity, or insulin resistance, means your cells have become less attentive to the signal.
 This requires your pancreas to produce more insulin to achieve the same effect, a state that can lead to metabolic strain over time.